Course No. HU404P, HU504P

-With more than 100 pieces of public art in downtown Portland, and dozens of other pieces on display in parks around the city, Portland has become a leader in the development of art and art education.
-In this course you will learn dozens of ways to energize your classroom instruction by incorporating local art.
+With more than 100 pieces of public art in downtown Portland and dozens of other pieces on display in parks around the city, Portland has become a leader in the development of art and art education.
+In this course, you will learn dozens of ways to energize your classroom instruction by incorporating local art.

 Through a downtown Portland walking tour and visits to two downtown museums, you will become familiar with Portland’s ‘Percent for Art Program’.
-You will study historic murals, bronze and stone sculptures, paintings, carvings, ceramic tile work, sidewalk inscriptions, culturally diverse art displays and living art works.
-Along the way you will learn how to develop classroom art lessons and projects that can be incorporated with other subject areas.
+You will study historic murals, bronze and stone sculptures, paintings, carvings, ceramic tile work, sidewalk inscriptions, culturally diverse art displays, and living artworks.
+Along the way, you will learn how to develop classroom art lessons and projects that can be incorporated with other subject areas.

-This class is designed to make teachers more aware of the variety of art in Portland, and to provide ideas for strengthening existing art programs.
+This class is designed to make teachers more aware of the variety of art in Portland and to provide ideas for strengthening existing art programs.
 Focused on making art a part of your daily curriculum in a variety of subject areas, this class is applicable for Elementary teachers, as well as Secondary Art and Social Studies teachers.

-|We advise you to review and download a summary of the course syllabus before registering.||Summary|
+|We advise you to review and download the course syllabus before registering.||Syllabus|